Motyak/notes/C function signatures.md

 Allocated memory that holds data (bytes), identified by an address.

 ## scalar
-A variable that holds a single unit of data, which is not an address.
+A variable that holds a single unit of data (1 times n bytes), which is not an address.

 ## array
-A variable that holds multiple units of data of a same type.
+A variable that holds multiple units of data of a same type (m times n bytes).
 Has a know fixed size.

 ## pointer
 A variable that holds an address.